PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 The feature requires obstacle information from an external system (sent using the MAVLink [OBSTACLE_DISTANCE](https://mavlink.io/en/messages/common.html#OBSTACLE_DISTANCE) message) and/or a [distance sensor](../sensor/rangefinders.md) connected to the flight controller.

 > **Note** Multiple sensors can be used to get information about, and prevent collisions with, objects *around* the vehicle.
   If multiple sources supply data for the *same* orientation, the system uses the data that reports the smallest distance to an object.

-The data from all sensors is fused into a range scan (a 360 degree map of the sensor data/state from around the vehicle), which is then input to the collision prevention algorithm.
-The collision prevention algorithm only uses/considers part of the range scan data in the calculation of the velocity limit (see [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning)).

-The vehicle starts braking as soon as it detects an obstacle, and will stop movement when it reaches the minimum allowed separation (the velocity depends on the geometry, measured distances, and range of sensor data being considered).
-If the vehicle approaches any closer (i.e. it overshoots or is pushed) negative thrust is applied to repel it from the obstacle.

-In order to move away from an obstacle the user must command the vehicle to move toward a setpoint that is an "acceptable" angle away from the obstacle.
+The vehicle restricts the maximum velocity to slow down as it gets closer to obstacles, and will stop movement when it reaches the minimum allowed separation.
+In order to move away from or parallel to an obstacle the user must command the vehicle to move toward a setpoint that does not bring the vehicle closer to the obstacle.
+The algorithm will make minor adjustments to the direction of the setpoint if it is determined that a "better" setpoint exists within a fixed margin on either side of the requested setpoint.
-The angle that must be used depends on [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning).

 The user is notified through *QGroundControl* while *Collision Prevention* is actively controlling velocity setpoints.